Room Selection FAQs

 What is a proxy, and how do I submit a proxy request?

-A proxy is a person who can act in your place during Room Selection, if you are unavailable during your timeslot due to academic reasons.
+A proxy is a member of the Housing office who can act in your place during Room Selection, if you are unavailable during your timeslot due to academic reasons.
 To submit a proxy request, you must submit an online request.
 The Housing Office will select the best available space, based on your instructions, during your time slot.
 You will have two hours from the time of assignment to sign your license agreement.
-If there are no rooms available that match your preferences during your proxy timeslot, the housing office will not select a room for you and will instruct you to go in and select from what is available.
+If there are no rooms available that match your preferences during your proxy timeslot, the Housing office will not select a room for you and will instruct you to go in and select from what is available.

 What happens if I sign a housing license for a room, and then decide I don’t want the room?
 Or my plans change, and I won’t be on campus next semester/year?